 Perhaps Constantine also inherited from his father his fierce opposition to the veneration of icons.
 Though a baptized Christian, he saw no value in the relics of saints, and writings from the time claim that he actually hunted for them so that he could collect them and order them to be thrown into the sea.
 As for icons, he argued that God cannot be depicted as a human being (ignoring the fact that God has shown Himself as a human being in the Person of Jesus Christ).
 He hated monastics partly because they were the strongest defenders of icon veneration, and persecuted them without mercy.

-As the emperor carried out public terror and wrote treatises about his opposition to icons, Saint Anthusa privately lived the life she always had, dedicated to prayer and to venerating icons in her secluded retreat in the mountains.
+As the emperor carried out public terror and wrote treatises about his opposition to icons, Saint Anthusa privately lived the life she always had, given to prayer and to quietly venerating icons in her secluded retreat in the mountains.
 Despite the danger, 90 other women joined her.
 She became their abbess and they were willing to face any persecution with her.
 Their dedication could not be shaken even by the fact that their government would willingly imprison, torture and perhaps kill them for it.
-In fact, Anthusa was arrested and tortured because she would not renounce icon veneration.
+In fact, Anthusa actually was arrested and tortured because she would not renounce icon veneration.
 But she was finally released and allowed to return home, where she died in peaceful old age.

 In I Corinthians 7: 12-24 Saint Paul praises another kind of dedication: that of a believing wife or husband to an unbelieving spouse.
 Paul says that the unbelieving spouse is "consecrated" through the believing one.
 Through dedication to the faith, and to the spouse, the believer may bring about the other's salvation.